RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 Please note that if the group has an assignment and you still aren't seeing the resource groups on your employee or admin account, it is possible the users did not inherit the role assignment <br/>
 You can use the check access method on indivudal users to confirm this <br/>
 If for some reason it just doesn't want to work the a workaround is to create a role assignment for each user individually <br/>
-Hopefully these fix any of the not seeing resource group issues you have! <br/>
+Hopefully these fix any of the not seeing resource group isues you have! <br/>